matthieucx/riscv64/README.md

 # Get a working K3s cluster on a RISCV64 system

 Follow the [Install from zero guide]() to launch a RISCV64 system running Ubuntu 20.04 in a virtual machine powered by QEMU, install K3s and its dependencies and start a K3s cluster.
+If you intend to simply follow the guide, the rest of this README is not important.

 The guide targets a QEMU VM, but the binaries should work without any issue on a real system.